Skip to Main Content

 Factor 1: Purpose and Character of the Use

-☐ The use is for the purpose of teaching in a non-profit educational institution (including multiple copies for classroom use).
+Educational use: The use is for the purpose of teaching in a non-profit educational institution.
+Commercial use: The use is for a commercial purpose.

 Factor 2: Nature of the Work